1. Keep the Vents Clear

 If you are using a Mac, open Spotlight and search Energy Saver where you can adjust the screen brightness.

 Make sure to keep the brightness to a minimum to conserve as much battery power as possible.

 While you are in the power options on your Windows or Mac, you can tweak your power options to optimize your laptop’s battery life by adjusting the hibernate and sleep settings to further conserve battery power.
 You will notice these settings have dropdown menus or sliders to manually adjust when the computer to turn off the display, go into sleep mode or hibernate after a defined time that you set.
 You can also use the built-in power plans or default power options.
 Essentially, you want your laptop to hibernate and sleep sooner when it’s inactive and not being charged.

 When the battery is full and the laptop is not in use, unplug it from the charger.
 Generally speaking, and according to Battery University a battery will give you 300 to 500 full discharge cycles or charges.
 Keeping it plugged in can significantly decrease the amount of charges that the battery can take.
 Keeping that juice flowing when the laptop is full can be damaging for some batteries.
 Battery University even recommends operating your laptop between forty and eighty percent battery life to get the most life out of the battery.

-If you need assistance with setting the correct power options or you need any help with your laptop’s battery, contact us email@example.com and we can help you test your laptop’s battery and let you know if you need a battery replacement or not.
+If you need assistance with setting the correct power options or you need any help with your laptop’s battery, contact us today and we can help you test your laptop’s battery and let you know if you need a battery replacement.